Most Frequently Asked Questions_Home Care Services, Packages, Levels, My Aged Care

 • Difficulty navigating the home, especially if it has stairs

-Yes, but HCP providers handle background checks, taxes, and replacements if a caregiver is sick or on vacation.
+Yes, but Support at Home providers handle background checks, taxes, and replacements if a caregiver is sick or on vacation.
 Hiring directly may be less expensive but comes with more responsibilities and may create added risk.

 Regularly communicate with the home care service provider, caregiver and your loved one, make unexpected visits, and establish a care plan with clear goals and expectations.

 There are a few key steps to applying for funding.
-The first involves establishing if your loved one is eligible to be assessed.
+The first involves establishing if you or your loved one is eligible to be assessed.
 If so, they will be assessed and either approved for funding now, or not.
+You will need to contact My Aged Care to set up this process.
+Either call them on 1800 200 422 or apply online at www.myagedcare.gov.au/assessment .

 As an experienced, registered My Aged Care provider, Alpha Support at Home can guide you through the involved and often overwhelming process of applying for funding.
-Either call us on 1300 023 676 to get the process started or make an inquiry online here and we’ll be in touch.
-Learn More
+Call us today on 1300 023 676 to get the process started.

-Alpha Support at Home is committed to providing a safe and respectful environment, and we welcome your feedback in order to improve our services.
-Please complete the form to provide any compliments, comments, and complaints.
+Alpha Support at Home is committed to providing a safe and respectful environment, and we encourage and welcome your feedback in order to improve our services.
+Please visit our Provide Feedback page for information on the different ways you can provide feedback.